wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Everyday new difficulties arise, new compromises has to be made, new chaos to be dealt with.

-No story in this world could end happily!
-If it ended happily it would be your death.
-So enjoy everyday as if its your last day!"
+💬 Quote of the Day: "You can map your life through your favorite movies, and no two people's maps will be the same."
 <!-- end quote -->